sirselim/bootNet/README.md

 ### Version: 0.1.1.1

-This update adds a parallel version of the bootNet function to utilise multiple cores if available.
+  - This update adds a parallel version of the bootNet function to utilise multiple cores if available.

 **WARNING:** be aware of the amount of available system RAM when using `bootNet.parallel()`, if the data set is large even running across 4-8 cores will quickly utalise many GB of RAM - **you have been warned!**  Some real-world usage metrics across different Linux systems are provided below.

+  - Added functionality to detect NAs in data/outcome and terminate the function

+  - Created a gh-pages branch that will eventually house a website for `bootNet`: [here](https://sirselim.github.io/bootNet/)

 ## Example usage: